 The treatment process, known as “Activated Sludge,” is followed by secondary clarification, tertiary filtration, and is disinfected before following the 3 mile outfall line to Spring Creek.
-The by-product of the wastewater, referred to as “Biosolids”, is currently incorporated into the soil on a dedicated site at the treatment facility.
+The by-product of the wastewater, referred to as “Biosolids,” is currently disposed according to federal and state regulations.

 The facility is currently operated by the plant Superintendent and four full-time certified operators.
 The plant consistently operates within the discharge permit parameters.
-Since the start-up in 1982, the facility has been awarded the EPA Region VIII Award for Excellence in Operations and Maintenance twice and also the EPA National Award for Excellence in Operations and Maintenance in 1986.
+Since the start-up in 1982, the facility has been awarded the Environmental Protection Agency (EPA) Region VIII Award for Excellence in Operations and Maintenance twice and also the EPA National Award for Excellence in Operations and Maintenance in 1986.